Subscribe yourself and others to reports and dashboards in the Power BI service

 firstname.lastname@example.org they can't subscribe to shared content.

-- For report email subscriptions, if the dataset uses RLS, you can create a subscription for yourself.
-You can't subscribe others to a report with row-level security (RLS) applied, except for paginated reports.
-You can subscribe others to a paginated report, using your security context.
-Read more about subscribing to paginated reports.
+For paginated and Power BI report email subscriptions, if the dataset uses row-level security (RLS), you can create subscriptions for yourself.
+You may also subscribe others to a report with RLS.
+Those subscriptions will be generated using your security context.